Public Eye - Frank Marker Investigates

 Ingleby is the obvious suspect and confesses.
 Frank tries to find out from the shop assistant who shot the photograph but without success - the only address is a box number, care of Nora's Tuck Shop.
 The photographer ordered seventy two copies of the same picture - but for what purpose?
 Marker needs to find out who took the snap and his relationship, current or past to Marie while the Ainsworth marriage seems to hang by a thread.

-An extremely fine story in the only surviving full episode from Series 3.
+A fine story in the only surviving full episode from Series 3.
 It is familiar territory - marital suspicion and ultimately blackmail - but it is exceptionally well done.
 There is a great sadness on offer here.
 Both of the Ainsworths comes across as very unhappy figures.
 Paul is a very fragile man who crumbles at the news of his wife's apparent affair.
 He acts as if the marriage is already doomed, despite his wife's affectionate nature.
 He sees himself as incredibly lucky to have her and now believes she is slipping away.

 Marie is perturbed at her husband's sense of withdrawal and lack of spirit.
 She knows there are problems but he won't tell her.
 She seems a pleasant woman but things are going wrong.
 When she discovers the offending picture has been captured on the front page of the local newspaper she knows her secret is out but, just like him, is unable to discuss the matter and try to sort it out.
 It transpires that this picture has been haunting her for years but the worst seems yet to come.